stellarscripts/stellar_firma_transcripts/_posts/2019-09-13-stellarfirma-spacepalsspecial2.md

 I agree.
 If it could just be Sh, it'd be quicker.
 More efficient.

-##### [laughter]

-##### [Lydia starts pecking intermittently]
+__[laughter]__

 #### UNAL

+So, the way that we're going to find this scanner--

+#### MR SQUEAKINGTON

+Peckpeckpeck!

+#### UNAL

+--is we are going to, uh, divide the ship into four quadrants--

+#### MR SQUEAKINGTON

+Peckpeckpeck!

+#### UNAL

+--and we're each going to sweep a quadrant!
+And that way we can cover four times the ground as fast...

+#### MR SQUEAKINGTON

+Peck!

+#### UNAL

+...as that... happens!

+#### MR SQUEAKINGTON

+Peckpeck!

+#### UNAL

-So, the way that we're going to find this scanner is we are going to, uh, divide the ship into four quadrants and we're each going to sweep a quadrant.
-And that way we can cover four times the ground as fast as that happens.
-So, moving on, once we make contact with the scanner, we need to develop some sort of way to communicate with it.
+So!
+Moving on.
+Once we make contact with the scanner, we need to develop some sort of way to communicate with it.

-#### WORSHIPER 2X7
+#### WORSHIPER

 I will communicate with the scanner.

 #### UNAL

-Yes, potentially if it is mechanical.
+Yes.
+Potentially!
+If it is mechanical!
 But it might be bioorganic.

 #### MR SQUEAKINGTON

-I must-- this, this invader-- peck peck peck-- this invader-- peck-- this, this-- I need to deal with him first.
+I must--this--this invader!
+Peck peck peck!
+This invader!
+Peck!
+This--this--I need to deal with him first.

 #### LYDIA